taiki45/debug_exceptions_json/README.md

 ## Requirements
 - Ruby 2.0.0 or greater.
-- Rails 3.2 or greater, Sinatra or another Rack-based application.
+- Rails 3.2 or greater.

 ## Getting Started
 Add the following line to your application's Gemfile: